It’s good to be Chief, Zululand

 It was a slow day when I visited so I got the chance to chat with the people who worked there.

-Like Calvert.
-He lived in a village nearby, where he had a small landholding.
+Calvert lived in a village nearby, where he had a small landholding.
 He left his sons to work the land, while he came to Zululand.

-Calvert played the role of the great Zulu warrior, Shaka.
+He played the role of the great Zulu warrior, Shaka.
 This entailed dressing up in leopard skins, sitting on a wooden throne and banging an impressive ceremonial staff into the ground occasionally.

 I asked him if he envied the young warriors who got to perform traditional ceremonies and demonstrate Zulu fighting techniques.